Residents evacuated during standoff in Glassell Park

 Some nearby residences were evacuated, and traffic was routed away from the area as officers tried to get the suspect to surrender.

-The unidentified man was wanted for allegedly brandishing a firearm at another motorist, according to reports from the scene.
+The man surrendered about 10 a.m., according to the LAPD.
+His name was not immediately released.
+The man was wanted for allegedly brandishing a firearm at another motorist, according to reports from the scene.

-This story was updated at 9:24 am with details about the suspect.

 Post a comment as Guest

-Note: This story was updated at 12:24 pm with the arrest of the suspect.